Maud de Ufford: Marriage

-Sometime before 10 June 1350, when she was still a child, she married Thomas de Vere, son and heir of John de Vere, 7th Earl of Oxford and Maud de Badlesmere.
+Sometime before 10 June 1350, when she was still a child of around 5 years old, she married Thomas de Vere, son and heir of John de Vere, 7th Earl of Oxford and Maud de Badlesmere.
 He would succeed to the title of 8th Earl in 1360; henceforth, Maud was styled as the Countess of Oxford.
 The marriage produced one son: